tonycoz/p5-Promise-ES6/README.md

 # **EXPERIMENTAL:** ASYNC/AWAIT SUPPORT

 This module implements [Future::AsyncAwait::Awaitable](https://metacpan.org/pod/Future::AsyncAwait::Awaitable).
+That means it _should_ work with code blocks where [Future::AsyncAwait](https://metacpan.org/pod/Future::AsyncAwait)’s `async` and `await` keywords are set up.

-Once you load [Future::AsyncAwait](https://metacpan.org/pod/Future::AsyncAwait) this lets you do nifty stuff like:
+This lets you do nifty stuff like:

-    use Future::AsyncAwait future_class => 'Promise::ES6';
+    use Promise::AsyncAwait;

     async sub do_stuff {
         return 1 + await fetch_number_p();